-Welcome to the home page of the Polariton BEC Research Group at the Research School of Physics and Engineering, the Australian National University.
+Welcome to the home page of the Polariton BEC Research Group at the Research School of Physics, the Australian National University.

 We undertake experimental and theoretical research on Bose-Einstein condensate (BEC) of exciton-polaritons in semiconductor microcavities.
-Our projects include low dimensional physics of exciton-polaritons, the generation of non-classical states, non-equlibrium physics, and fundamental investigations into the polaritonic system to enable future polaritonic devices.
+Our projects include low-dimensional physics of exciton-polaritons, the generation of non-classical states, non-equlibrium physics, and fundamental investigations aiming to enable future polaritonic devices.

-Our group was established in 2013 and contributes to research program of the Australian Research Council Centre of Excellence in Future Low-Energy Electronics Technologies (FLEET) formed in 2017.
+Our group was established in 2013, and currently contributes to the research program of the Australian Research Council Centre of Excellence in Future Low-Energy Electronics Technologies (FLEET) formed in 2017.